CCBDA-UPC/Assignments-2022/Lab04.md

 ### Prepare some configuration for AWS Beanstalk

-Next, you need to create a **IAM User** that will be granted with **only** the permissions that are strictly required to run your application.
-It is very important to grant the most restrictive set of permissions in case your application is compromised.

 At the repository, you already have a `requirements.txt` file that lets AWS Beanstalk know which Python modules your web app needs.
 As you advance in this hands-on, you are going to install more Python modules, and you need to update `requirements.txt`.
 Please note that you first need to switch to the virtual environment to update the file.

 ```